mimaison/MessageHub/messagehub107.md

 {{site.data.keyword.messagehub}} is based on the open-source Apache Kafka project, a highly scalable, high-performing messaging backbone proven in many production environments.
 For more information, see [{{site.data.keyword.messagehub}} and Apache Kafka](/docs/services/MessageHub/messagehub073.html).
-Apache Kafka tools usually work directly with Message Hub, although you do need to provide additional configuration since connections to Message Hub always authenticate using credentials.
+Apache Kafka tools usually work directly with {{site.data.keyword.messagehub}}, although you do need to provide additional configuration because connections to {{site.data.keyword.messagehub}} always authenticate using credentials.

 {{site.data.keyword.messagehub}} has three APIs: the Kafka API, the Kafka REST API and the {{site.data.keyword.mql}} API.
 In most cases, the Kafka API is the best choice.
 For more information about